Stacey Hymer

 Stacey Hymer (born 2 July 1999) is a Taekwondo athlete from Australia.

 Career

 Hymer was a fourth year Bachelor of Science student at RMIT University, when she was to compete in the 57 kg class Taekwondo at the Tokyo Olympics.
 She had previously won a gold medal at the 2018 Oceania Championships, and bronze medals at the 2019 French Open, 2019 Korean Open, and 2020 Dutch Open.

-Hymer qualified for the Tokyo 2020 Olympics where she competed in the women's 57kg class.
-She was leading world number 3 Skylar Park 12-6 before being overhauled by her opponent 25-15.
+Hymer qualified for the Tokyo 2020 Olympics where she competed in the women's 57 kg class.
+She was leading world number 3 Skylar Park 12–6 before being overhauled by her opponent 25–15.

 She competed in the women's featherweight event at the 2022 World Taekwondo Championships held in Guadalajara, Mexico.